ethereum-optimism/design-docs/protocol/interoperable-ether-transfers.md

 ## Integrate ETH transfers into `ETHLiquidity` contract

 Introduce `SendETH` and `RelayETH` functions to the `ETHLiquidity` contract.
-By adding these functions directly to `ETHLiquidity`, the contract retains its original purpose of centralizing the minting and burning of `ETH` for cross-chain transfers, ensuring that all liquidity management occurs within a single, dedicated contract.
+By adding these functions directly to `ETHLiquidity`, the contract retains its original purpose of centralizing the withdrawal and locking of `ETH` for cross-chain transfers, ensuring that all liquidity management occurs within a single, dedicated contract.

 ### `SendETH` function